School of Nursing

 The School of Nursing offers four degree programs, a Bachelor of Science in Nursing (B.S.N.), Master of Science in Nursing (M.S.N.), Doctor of Nursing Practice (D.N.P.), and Doctor of Philosophy (Ph.D.).

 The School of Nursing has a unique role in nursing education related to its placement in the South Texas Region.
 The region has large underserved populations with different health care needs.
 Cardiovascular disease, diabetes, teen pregnancy, mental illness and other chronic conditions are prevalent.
 We have been designated by the United States Department of Education as a Hispanic Serving Institution.

 We develop diverse nurse leaders to improve health and health care, through education, research, practice, and community engagement.

 We make lives better by promoting health as an act of social justice.

-- Innovation - We believe in innovation to deliver leading edge health care, education, research, and community service.
+- Innovation: We, the faculty, staff, and students of the UT Health School of Nursing, believe in delivering leading edge health care, education, research, and community service.

-- Inter-professional Collaboration - We believe in the power of inter-professional collaboration to improve health outcomes.
+- Synergy: We believe in inter-professional cooperation to improve health outcomes for all.